iron-vault-plugin/iron-vault/docs/Player's Guide/Getting Started/05 - Build a Starting Sector.md

 #### Next Steps

 And with that, we've completed the entire Starting Sector guide!
-Following along with the Starforged Rulebook, that means you're ready to [[Begin Your Adventure]] and see what it's like to get into the rest of gameplay using Iron Vault!
+Following along with the Starforged Rulebook, that means you're ready to [[06 - Begin Your Adventure]] and see what it's like to get into the rest of gameplay using Iron Vault!